Chhatrapati Shivaji Maharaj International Airport: Terminal 1 (divided into Terminal 1A, Terminal 1B, and Terminal 1C)

 When the Sahar terminal was opened in the 1980s, the terminal at Santacruz reverted to being a domestic terminal.
 The terminal consisted of three structures, Terminal 1A, Terminal 1B, and Terminal 1C.

 Terminal 1A - It was opened in April 1992, and it was used only by Indian Airlines (now Air India).
 In 2005, Kingfisher Airlines also began operating from Terminal 1A, after it entered into an agreement to source all ground handling and terminal space from Indian Airlines.
 In June 2013, a year after Kingfisher Airlines ceased operations, MIAL allocated the vacant space to GoAir.
 On 1 October 2015, Air India shifted all of its domestic operations from Terminal 1A to Terminal 2.
 GoAir shifed its departure operations from Terminal 1A to Terminal 1B on 1 October 2015, and departures level of Terminal 1A was closed permanently.
 GoAir, however, continued to use arrivals level of Terminal 1A.
 On 15 March 2016 GoAir shifted its arrival operations from Terminal 1A to Terminal 1B and Terminal 1A was closed permanently.
+Demolition of the structure commenced in November 2025 and completed in 2026.

 Terminal 1B - It was opened in 1942, and This was the original Santacruz building that was Mumbai's first passenger terminal which was once integrated, and after the opening of the Sahar International Airport Terminal 2 for international operations it became a domestic operations terminal.

 Terminal 1C - It was built at a cost of ₹ 3 billion and opened in April 2010.
 Architectural design was provided by Hafeez Contractor.
 EDRC, the in-house design unit of the EPC contractor Larsen & Toubro (L&T) performed the Structural, MEP and IT/Airport systems design.
 The terminal had six passenger boarding bridges and allowed connectivity between Terminal 1A and Terminal 1B.
 It was spread over 297,194 sq ft across three levels and had a seating capacity of about 900 passengers.
 Level 1 housed the offices of MIAL and some airlines, Level 2 comprised the security-hold area for passengers after checking in at either Terminal 1A or 1B.
 Level 3 accommodated a food court.
 The building served as a boarding-only facility for all airlines.
 Passengers entered this facility via Terminal 1B.

 In January 2017, MIAL renamed Terminal 1B and Terminal 1C as Terminal 1.